apache/sling-whiteboard/scripting-resolver/docs/scripting-maven-plugin.md

 From that, it will create a Capability with the matching attributes with the following extra assumptions:

-* If the _name_ equals the _sling-resourceType_or the last part of it, it is assumed to be the name of the main script.
+* If the _name_ equals the _sling-resourceType_ or the last part of it, it is assumed to be the name of the main script.
 * Otherwise, it is assumed to be part of the selector.
 * As a special case, if the filename is just _extends_ it is assumed to be a file containing a single line with the resourceType used for the _extends_ attribute followed by a _;version=<version-range>_.
 In this case, the plugin will set the _extends_ attribute to the given resourceType and generate a Requirement for that resourcetype in the given version range.
-* As another special case, if the filename is just _requires_ the plugin will read it line by line (which should each look like in the extends case) and generate a requirement.
+* As another special case, if the filename is just _requires_ the plugin will read it line by line (which should each look like in the extends case) and generate a requirement for each line based on the given resourcetype and version range.

 ### Example